Leonard, Raptors rally, move within one win of Finals

-Kawhi Leonard scored 35 points — 15 in the fourth quarter — and added seven rebounds and nine assists as the visiting Toronto Raptors defeated the Milwaukee Bucks 105-99 on Thursday to take a 3-2 lead in the best-of-seven Eastern Conference finals.
+The visiting Toronto Raptors withstood the early surge by the Milwaukee Bucks on Thursday night, shook it off, and then went on to grind out a 105-99 victory to take a 3-2 lead in the Eastern Conference finals.

+The Bucks led by as many as 14 points in the first quarter.

+“We wanted to come in and get the win, and we weathered the storm early,” said Kawhi Leonard, who scored 15 of his 35 points in the fourth quarter.

+“The game (Leonard) played tonight,” guard Kyle Lowry said.
+“It was pretty good.
+Big stage.
+On the road.
+Superstar.
+Superstar.”

-The Raptors can reach the NBA Finals for the first time in franchise history by winning Game 6 in Toronto on Saturday.
+The Raptors can advance to the NBA Finals for the first time in franchise history by winning Game 6 in Toronto on Saturday.
 Game 7, if necessary, would be played Monday in Milwaukee.

 The two-time defending league champion Golden State Warriors will face the East champs in the Finals.

-Note: EditorsNote: Fixed Bledsoe spelling in 14th graf, changes to write thru, adds quotes and details throughout